alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 > Subject: Not applying this year
 >
 > After thinking about things more, I'm not planning to apply to grad school
 > this year.
-I'm going to try to explain my reasons...
+I'm going to try to explain my reasons.

 \*\*\*
 {: .centered }

 Most friends at Berkeley were surprised I didn't apply to graduate school.
-To many of them, it seemed patently obvious I was going to apply.
-I want to explain why it wasn't so clear cut.
-Over the past few years, I've both been 100% sure I was going to apply and 100% sure I wasn't.
-Graph my motivation for graduate school and you'll get out a sine wave.
+To many of them, it seemed obvious I was going to apply.

-First, I should explain why it looked like I was headed for grad school.
+So first, I should explain why graduate school looked inevitable.
-I don't like to brag about my academic accomplishments.
-It's both pointless and not actually indicative of your social worth, intelligence, or research ability.

-Still, in this case it's relevant.
-So, (breathes in), my transcript has more As than Bs.
+My transcript has more As than Bs.
 Some of those As are A+s.
-I've taken four technicals every semester, which is more than the average (but I know people who take more.)
+I've taken four technicals every semester, which is more than the average, although I know people who take more.
 I started taking graduate level courses in junior year, because the remaining upper divisions didn't interest me enough.
-Meanwhile, I've also been doing research since junior year, in the Robot Learning Lab at UC Berkeley.
+Meanwhile, I've also done research since junior year, in the Robot Learning Lab at UC Berkeley.

+(For the record, I don't like to brag about my academic accomplishments.
+It's both pointless and not actually indicative of your social worth or intelligence.)

 Given just that information, it really, *really* looks like I'm an academic, through and through.

 That's what it looks like.

-In reality, I'm not sure I am on.
-I've never been sure.
+In reality, I'm not sure I am one.

 Getting good grades and taking challenging courses shows you have good work ethic or good talent.
-They are signs you have the potential to be a good researcher.
+They're signs you have the potential to be a great researcher.
 They don't automatically make you one.

 \*\*\*
 {: .centered }